BREEDER OF THE 2010 NATIONAL GRAND CHAMPION BULL- SKYE HIGH KOAL

 If you find yourselves in the Northeast NE and have a few minutes, please stop for a visit.
 We also have a guest house if you want to have an extended stay.

-If you are on the road and need a place to stop for the night, we also have room to unload your animals.
+need a place to stop for the night, we also have room to unload your animals.

 As I am sitting at my desk catching up on things, I see we are already in the 3rd month in 2018!
 I am still trying to figure out where 2017 went.
 Last year was met with many challenges making me stop to ask myself where did the time go.
 The hardest challenges were making decisions with 4 of my senior cows.
 These girls were such great teachers, never had a bad day and gave me awesome babies.
 I am forever grateful to them.